-Nearly 15% of talc-based cosmetic products, which were analyzed in a recent study, contained asbestos.
-According to a HealthDay news report, the Environmental Working Group (EWG), an American advocacy nonprofit that performed the analysis and commissioned the testing, said methods employed by the cosmetics industry to screen talc supplies are simply not adequate.
-The voluntary testing method developed by the industry is not sensitive enough to screen for asbestos when compared to electron microscopy, researchers said.
+Nearly 15% of talc-based cosmetic products analyzed in a recent study, contained asbestos.
+According to a HealthDay news report, the Environmental Working Group (EWG), an American advocacy nonprofit that performed the analysis and commissioned the testing, said methods employed by the cosmetics industry to screen talc supplies are inadequate.
+Researchers said the voluntary testing method developed by the industry is not sensitive enough to screen for asbestos compared to electron microscopy.

 What the Study Shows